 What we expect from our suppliers

 Together with our suppliers, we want to improve sustainability in the supply chain.
-Consequently, we expect our suppliers to comply with the applicable laws in full and to adhere to internationally recognized environmental, social and corporate governance (ESG) standards.
+Consequently, we require our suppliers to comply with the applicable laws in full and to adhere to internationally recognized environmental, social and governance (ESG) standards.
 We also expect our suppliers to make an effort to enforce these standards at their suppliers.
-In addition, we ask our suppliers to acknowledge, support and abide by our Supplier Code of Conduct – or to demonstrate and ensure their commitment to the principles specified in the Code of Conduct, for example in their own code of conduct.
+In addition, we ask our suppliers to support and comply with our Supplier Code of Conduct – or to demonstrate and ensure their commitment to the principles specified in the Code of Conduct, for example in their own code of conduct.

 Our global Supplier Code of Conduct is founded on internationally recognized guidelines, such as the principles of the United Nations’ Global Compact, the U.N.
-Guiding Principles on Business and Human Rights, the International Labor Organization (ILO) conventions and the topic areas of the Responsible Care initiative.
+Guiding Principles on Business and Human Rights, the International Labor Organization (ILO) conventions, and the topic areas of the Responsible Care initiative.
 Topics covered by the Code of Conduct include compliance with human rights, the exclusion of child and forced labor, safeguarding labor and social standards, antidiscrimination and anticorruption policies, and protecting the environment.
 The Code of Conduct is available in the most relevant languages for our suppliers and integrated into electronic ordering systems and purchasing conditions across the Group.
-We revised our Supplier Code of Conduct in 2021 and added our expectations around the procurement of conflict minerals (tin, tantalum, tungsten, their ores and gold).
-Around 5,900 new suppliers committed to the Code of Conduct in 2021.
+In 2022, we expanded our Supplier Code of Conduct to include requirements from the German Supply Chain Due Diligence Act.
+Around 5,400 new suppliers committed to the Code of Conduct in 2022.

 BASF conducts audits and assessments to ensure that suppliers comply with the applicable laws, rules and standards.
 BASF reserves the right to discontinue business relationships for non-adherence to international principles.
 The same applies to failure to correct violations, or for displaying patterns of non-compliance with these standards.
 Our Code of Conduct expressly points out that potential violations of laws, rules or standards can be reported – including anonymously – to our compliance hotlines.
 Each case is documented and investigated, and appropriate measures are taken as necessary.

-3 “Local” means that a supplier is located in the same region (according to BASF’s definition) as the procuring company.
+1 “Local” means that a supplier is located in the same region (according to BASF’s definition) as the procuring company

 Good to know